 It was generally out of self preservation that I took pen or pencil to hand.
 My father use to make us go on long car trips every weekend.
 Or so it seemed.
 I guess it made sense because he was always working or going to school.
 It was easy to pack everyone up and go to his mother's house and get pampered while we could play with our cousins.
 It was probably hardest on my Mom dealing with all of it.
 My brothers were always playing games or fighting, and even though I didn't have earplugs, I would block everything out by creating my own world with paper and pencil, or pen and crayons.
 That is how it began.
 Any time I needed to escape, or felt restless or felt insecure, I would draw.
 Drawing was something I could control.
 I love creating beauty.
 Creating something beautiful has a calming effect on me.
 That desire, that practice, has never left me.
+When it came time to go to college, the obvious choice for me was Art.
+But, my father refused to pay for an Art degree.
+So, I quit college, ran away with a new lover and got married, got pregnant and moved out-of-state all within a few months time.
+I don't recommend such rash and unthinking behavior to anyone!

 I am enjoying going through my inventory and organizing what I have horded over the years.
 I'm thinking I will sell everything I can, give some pieces away to good homes and keep some of my favorites.
 I want to start some new work and I'm tired of hauling extra stuff every time I move, or trying to find storage space for all of it.
 When one is "emerging" into a style, they participate in any number of "showings" and "festivals" in order to get the work out there.
 I definitely have done that, and have some clippings in my scrapbook to prove it.
 Maybe I'll go back to school and take Art.